pauldin91/sego/README.md

 ## Dependencies

-SegGo is written in Go and uses the [Fyne](https://github.com/fyne-io/fyne) UI toolkit.
+SeGo is written in pure Go and uses the [Fyne](https://github.com/fyne-io/fyne) UI toolkit.

 ### Prerequisites